DhananjayDogne/nit_b_chatbot_2/README.md

    - Provide guidance on suitable educational pathways, including college courses, certifications, and vocational training.

 5. **Skill Development Recommendations:**
-   - Suggest skill development opportunities and resources to help students prepare for their chosen career paths.
+   - Suggest skill development opportunities and resources to help students prepare for their chosen career paths with the help of email and sms related to their interest in a particular domain.

 6. **Progress Tracking:**
    - Implement features to track students' progress, allowing for continuous guidance and adjustments as they explore and develop their career goals.

+## Unique Features:
+1. **Opportunity Notifications**
+   - provide email and sms alert to the students for different opportunities related to their domain

+2. **Resume Scan**
+   - We have build our own resume scan model to fetch and extract user information

+3. **Counseller application Dashboard**
+4. **In-Person Counselling**
+5. **Test Your Skills**

 ## Technologies Used